 So how does direct to substrate sign printing stack up to traditional roll-to-roll printing in terms of productivity?
 Pretty well actually (FIG 2).
 To get an idea of just how productive the direct-to-print method is, we ran a comparison test using a PrismJET VJ24.
 We printed the Seniors 2020 image in the same size, on glossy vinyl and mounted it to a coroplast sign blank.
 To keep things fair, we used a comparable, high-quality print mode.
 The Seniors 2020 vinyl graphic was printed at 720 x 1440dpi.
 This isn’t the fastest mode for glossy vinyl signs, but it gives us a good head-to-head comparison of technologies.

 The print speed of the VJ24 is much faster.
 The Seniors graphic was done printing in just under 4 minutes.
 But you still have to trim it, pre-mask it, then mount it to the sign blank.
 All of this takes about 10 – 12 minutes depending on how efficient you are.
-Here’s the roll-to-roll time and money summary.
+Here’s the roll-to-roll time summary.

 - Print Mode: Quality 4, 720 x 1440 dpi